-24 PBA is the kernel of Secuware Virtual System.
+24 PBA is the kernel of the Security Operating System.
 The principal PBA functionalities are encrypting and decrypting data transparently, user authentication and integrity verification.
 The pre-boot authentication feature prevents attackers from breaking into the system to attack secure environment.